-ART 150 Monuments and Cultures 3 credits
+ART 150 Monuments and Cultures

-Level I Prerequisites: Academic Reading and Writing Levels of 6 Level II Prerequisites: Basic Computer Literacy is required Blackboard, e-mail, Internet research, typing
+Level II Prerequisites: Basic Computer Literacy is required Blackboard, e-mail, Internet research, typing

 This course is an inquiry into architectural monuments from around the world, focusing on the significance of the monument for a particular civilization, religion, or culture.
 Emphasis is on exploring diverse religious, cultural, and individual ideas and concepts with our own sets of values.
 Secular as well as sacred monuments will be analyzed, including palaces, homes, structures, cities, tombs, temples, and pilgrimage sites.
 Religion and cultures from Europe, South-East Asia, Japan, China, Middle Eastern, Africa, and America are discussed.